 Adjunct faculty have no voting privileges in the conducting of faculty business.

-The following administrators have ex-officio voting membership in the faculty: University President, Vice Presidents, Associate Provost for ISS, University Pastor, the Registrar, and the Director of Athletics.
+The following administrators have ex-officio voting membership in the faculty: University President, Vice Presidents, Chief Information Officer, University Pastor, the Registrar, and the Director of Athletics.

 The faculty is organized as follows:

 All ranked members of faculty will be assigned to at least one department within the divisions of the College of Arts and Sciences and/or to another of Cal Lutheran's academic units.

 - The School of Management